-For the 22nd year, the Department of Music at UMass Lowell is offering a residential camp for talented instrumental music students who have a passion for music!
+The Department of Music at UMass Lowell offers a residential camp for talented instrumental music students who have a passion for music!

 Student instrumentalists who play Flute, Piccolo, Oboe, Electric Bass, Guitar, Bassoon, French Horn, Clarinet, Bass Clarinet, Saxophone, Euphonium, Trombone, Trumpet, Tuba, Upright Bass, Piano, and Percussion are welcome to participate.
 At the camp, students will improve their individual skills and broaden their own musical experience in a shared environment of teamwork and learning.
 With more than 35 faculty and staff, instructors from UMass Lowell and throughout New England, our program is for those who love making music and discovering this with high schoolers just like you!

 All perform in the Finale Concert at the conclusion of camp which is held on the last day --the Saturday of camp at Noon in Durgin Concert Hall, South Campus.

 Our camp is open until filled each year.
 For additional details and for enrollment information please visit the Symphonic Band Camp website.

 UMass Lowell Department of Music

 Symphonic Band Camp

 2017's Premiere by Frank Ticheli, "Arcadiana", was co-commissioned by NEYWE Artistic Director Deb Huber, along with Lew Buckley of the Metropolitan Wind Symphony and MIT's Concert Band conductor, Tom Reynolds.

 2016's World Premiere by James Hosay, "Old North Bridge, A Symphonic March", with choir, was commissioned work by Executive Director Deb Huber to celebrate the 20th Band Camp.

 It was premiered with the composer conducting, at the Symphonic Band Camp Finale Concert.